phaedrus1992/pi/README.md

 0.3
 ---

-* New emoji for especially good deals.
-(Including an option for configuring the threshold for "Great Bet.")
+* New emoji for especially good deals. (including an option for configuring the threshold for "Great")
 * Spacing/layout fix for icon on first display.
 * "Detailed" view which will show the icon + gain/loss numbers directly in the PredictIt view.
 * Support for calculating negative risk from "Yes" purchases.
 (You must enable this in the options.)